Should I Pop My Pimple? (and Other Skin Questions Answered)

 Is it OK for me to pop a pimple?

 With acne affecting up to 50 million Americans a year, according to the American Dermatology Association, this is a question we all have.
 And when it comes to zits, Murphy's Law is always in play: the more important the event, it seems, the more likely we are to get a pimple.
 And there it is, just begging to be popped.
 But should you do it?
 No, according to dermatologists.
 Why?
 While it may feel good to pop it, a lot can go wrong when we start picking at our face.
 We may squeeze before it's ready, driving the pus deeper into our skin—which just exacerbates things—causing more inflammation, or we might make a bigger wound that may take longer to heal than the original blemish.
 Some pimples are more ready to be popped than others.
 Talk to your doctor to see when you might be able to do some self-intervention, and when you should hold back.

 The Rx: If you just have to pop that pimple—check out the directions from board-certified dermatologist Meghan Feely, MD, FAAD, who practices in private practice in both New York and New Jersey, and is also an attending physician at Mount Sinai's department of dermatology, as shared by the ADA.
 Better guided than marred!

 Everybody's skin is different, so what worked for your best friend, may not be the best option for you.
 One treatment may be amazing for your brother, mother, or colleague, while another will get you the results you want.
 It's essential to go into the dermatologist's office and share what your skin care concerns are, as opposed to rattling off a list of things you've heard about.

-Recommendation: Find a doctor you feel comfortable with.
+The Rx: Find a doctor you feel comfortable with.
 A good dermatologist will carefully listen to your concerns and will make cautious and mindful recommendations that work for you.
 To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.